ian4uh/GlyphForge/README.md

     - Doesn't work with spells that don't have damage (`Elementalism`, `Mold Earth`, `Shape Water`)
 - Add casting time of spells (unlikely)
     - Most casting spells take 1 action
+- Add category of spell
+    - Control, Communication, Detection, Deception, etc.
+    - This might be the best solution and may be able to be implemented without adding a whole set of attributes
+        - Possibly just modifying the image to have a characteristic depending on the category
+            - Will likely be difficult if different line type or base shape is used because I am bad at algorithms

 # Primary Tasks
 - [X] Update to work with draw_spell_2 from original project